Skip to content

 Background

 The D'Hondt method is a highest-averages seat allocation system for proportional representation elections.
-A party's vote total is divided by 1, 2, 3, and so on; seats are awarded sequentially to whichever party has the highest resulting quotient at each step.
-The method slightly favours larger parties compared to other PR formulas (such as Sainte-Laguë) but remains far more proportional than first-past-the-post.
-It is used in the European Parliament, the Northern Ireland Assembly, the Scottish Parliament regional lists, and — from 2026 — the Senedd.
+A party's vote total is divided by successive integers (1, 2, 3, and so on); seats are awarded sequentially to whichever party has the highest resulting quotient at each step.
+The method slightly favours larger parties compared to other PR formulas (such as Sainte-Laguë) but remains FAR more proportional than first-past-the-post.
+It is used in the European Parliament, the Northern Ireland Assembly, the Scottish Parliament regional lists, and — from 2026 — all seats in the Senedd.